avlo/hitopbtc/README.md

 TomcatWebServer  : Tomcat started on port(s): 8080 (http) with context path ''
 ```

-indicating application is ready for use (by default, on bitcoin testnet).  any bitcoin payment made (to payment page HD wallet address) will be registered on the bitcoin network then displayed both on server console and in browser window.
+indicating application is ready for use (by default, on their respective testnets).  any crypto payment made (to payment page HD wallet address) will be registered on the relevant crypto (BTC/LTC) network then displayed both on server console and in browser window.

-> note: a unique bitcoin address is generated for each QR code displayed on the payment page. each of these addresses is a child address of the parent HD wallet address, such that all payments are accumulated in the parent HD wallet.
+> note: a unique bitcoin/litecoin address is generated for each QR code displayed on the payment page. each of these addresses is a child address of the parent HD wallet address, such that all payments are accumulated in the parent HD wallet.

 ### eclipse/intellij developers